 Keeping Your Property & Business Safe

 The health and safety of downtown Tucson is the DTP’s #1 priority.
-We work closely with the Tucson Police Department (TPD) to ensure that your properties remain safe as possible during these unprecedented times.
+We work closely with the Tucson Police Department (TPD) to ensure that your properties remain safe as possible.

 Use the following safety checklist if your business operations are closed during this time to ensure that your shop or restaurant remains secure:

 - Do not leave any valuables clearly visible or accessible

 - Empty all safes, tills, and ATMs and move them off-site for safe storage

 - Consider posting “NO TRESPASSING” signage and filling out a TPD Trespass Letter of Consent

 - Remove all alcohol products from the bar and put them in secured storage areas, with no alcohol left visible from outside